Jonathan2251/lbd/_sources/funccall.rst.txt

 Since tailcall optimization will translate jmp instruction directly instead of jsub.
 The callseq_start, callseq_end, and the DAG nodes created in LowerCallResult() and LowerReturn() are needless.
-It creates DAGs for ch9_2_tailcall.cpp as the following figure,
+It creates DAGs for ch9_2_tailcall.cpp as the following :numref:`funccall-f-outgoing-arg-tailcall`,

 .. _funccall-f-outgoing-arg-tailcall:
 .. graphviz:: ../Fig/funccall/outgoing-arg-tailcall.gv
+   :caption: Outgoing arguments DAGs created for ch9_2_tailcall.cpp

 Finally, listing the DAGs translation of tail call as the following table.